Bullfighter: History

-Bullfighting on foot became a means for poor, able-bodied men to escape poverty and achieve fame and fortune, similar to the role of boxing in other countries; this is reflected in the Spanish saying más cornadas da el hambre ("there's more goring from hunger").
-Another frequent case for bullfighters is to be born in a family of bullfighters.
+Bullfighting on foot became a means for poor, able-bodied men to escape poverty and achieve fame and fortune, similar to the role of boxing in other countries; this is reflected in the Spanish saying Más cornadas da el hambre. ("Hunger gives more gorings.").
+Also, bullfighters often come from a family of bullfighters.

 In English, a torero is sometimes referred to by the term toreador, which was popularized by Georges Bizet in his opera Carmen.
 In Spanish, the word designates bullfighters on horseback, but is little used today, having been almost entirely displaced by rejoneador.
 Bullfighting, historically, started more with nobles upon horseback, all lancing bulls with accompanying commoners on foot doing helper jobs.
 As time went by, the work of the commoners on foot gained in importance up to the point whereupon they became the main and only act.
 Bullfighting on horseback became a separate and distinct act called "rejoneo" which is still performed, although less often.